 ⅲ：Policies and procedures in determining the remuneration of the senior management and Directors

 Concerning the remuneration for Directors and Audit & Supervisory Board Members of the Company, at the 1st Ordinary General Meeting of Shareholders held on June 26, 2014, it was decided that the annual amount of remuneration for Directors shall not exceed ¥600 million, and the annual amount of remuneration for Audit & Supervisory Board Members shall not exceed ¥120 million.
 Bonuses are also paid within these limits.
 The Company has also made clearer the link between Director remuneration and stock price, and has introduced a stock-based compensation system based on a resolution at the 4th Ordinary General Meeting of Shareholders held on June 28, 2017 to have Directors share profits and risks from stock price fluctuations with shareholders.
 For the stock-based compensation system, a stock granting trust has been set up for Directors excluding Outside Directors, and Managing Officers with whom the Company has concluded mandate contracts, with a maximum of 170,000 shares per year.

 In the determination of officer remuneration, the Company aims for a system of remuneration that raises awareness of the contribution of improved medium- and long-term earnings performance to increasing corporate value.
-Specifically, the Company ensures a certain ratio for the portion of variable remuneration within total remuneration, and remuneration is decided based on the achievement level of key performance indicators in the Medium-Term Management Plan, contribution to achievement of the Plan, and other factors.
+Specifically, the Company ensures a certain ratio for the portion of variable remuneration within total remuneration, and remuneration is decided by comprehensively taking into account the achievement level of key performance indicators in the Medium-Term Management Plan, contribution to achievement of the Plan, ESG initiatives, and other factors.
 Specific methods for determining remuneration are as follows.
 Within the limits for remuneration amounts approved by the General Meeting of Shareholders, remuneration for Directors is decided at a meeting of the Board of Directors that has been briefed on the results of deliberation by the Nomination and Remuneration Committee.
 Remuneration for Audit & Supervisory Board Members is decided on the basis of discussion among the Audit & Supervisory Board Members.

 ⅳ：Policies and procedures in the appointment or dismissal of the senior management and the nomination of candidates for Directors and Audit & Supervisory Board Members